 A lightweight tee and bomber jacket are going to be extremely popular again this fall, so break out your jacket from last year or find a new one at the mall.
 They’re easily worn in lots of different looks.

 Adding in a necklace and a bracelet was nice too.
 It’s an easy way to add a bit of flair to the otherwise extremely simple look.

 Here’s a side view of the sneakerboots.
 They’re really great for this season.
 Not only are they comfortable, but they’ll keep your feet a bit warmer than regular sneakers once the temperature (finally) starts dropping.

 Sneakerboots also work great with a slightly more business casual vibe.
 Wearing earth tones during fall is an absolute essential thing to do for me.
 I love the way different tones of brown, olive, and burnt versions of brighter colors all blend together.

 This shoe is already a heavily earth toned piece, so I wanted to continue that styling throughout the look.
 Some basic chinos are going to be an awesome alternative to jeans during the fall.
-They work with just about any kind of look, so find some that fit you just like your denim would and grab em!
+They work with just about any kind of look, so find some from Shoe Hungry that fit you just like your denim would, and grab em!

 I like the way that this purple plaid button up compliments the maroon and blue tones on the shoe.
 They don’t exactly match, which is actually better, but they’re very reminiscent of one another.